 We are traveling to a very safe area in Kenya – we have never felt uneasy or unsafe while there.
 That being said, things can happen anywhere but Love Abides is taking every precaution to ensure your safety:

-- We have obtained a group international medical insurance policy which protects against any medical situations or emergency evacuation in the unlikely event that it’s necessary.
+- We have obtained a group international medical insurance policy which protects against any medical situations while in Kenya or emergency evacuation in the unlikely event that it’s necessary.

-- We will always have clean, safe, bottled water available to drink…that is also part of our trip fee.
+- We will always have clean, safe, bottled water available to drink…that is also part of your trip fee.

 - Mosquito netting will be provided over your bed.
 Insect repellant is recommended during the day.